Tanguy-Boisset/CVE/README.md

 # CVE

-Small collections of CVE I discovered and PoC I wrote.
+A small collection of CVEs and PoCs.

 ## Summary